mazzalab/pyntacle/README.md

 ### 1.2:
 Major updates:
-- [command-line] The algorithm that decide the computing configuration to be used to analyze a give graph was updated to exclude the possibility to run multi-process and multi-threaded at the same time.
-This is still possible accessing directly to the APIs.
+- [command-line] The algorithm that decides the computing configuration to be used to analyze a give graph was updated to exclude the possibility to run multi-process and multi-threaded at the same time.
+This is still possible by accessing directly to the APIs.
 - [command-line] Renamed option from -T/--threads to -O/--nprocs to avoid clashes with other synonymous options
 - [API] Removed all decorator methods that over-checked the sanity of the arguments of methods.
 These resulted to improve.
 - [PyntacleInk] bug #28 "initial value" and "value" are swapped, solved